silvaac/silvaac.github.io/research.md

 ## Time-series momentum (trend-following)

-Proposed prototipical trend-following strategy which average performance and standard deviation of the performance admits a close form solution.
+Proposed prototipical trend-following strategy which average performance and standard deviation admits a close form solution.

 Initial results were presented at [R/Finance 2013](http://www.rinfinance.com/RinFinance2013/agenda/) held at [UIC](http://business.uic.edu/recruiterscompanies/icfd).

-Latest version was presented at [QCMC 2015](http://www.mpipks-dresden.mpg.de/~qcmc15/) held at the [Max Planck Institute for complex systems](http://www.mpipks-dresden.mpg.de/index_en.html).
+Latest version was presented at [QCMC 2015](http://www.mpipks-dresden.mpg.de/~qcmc15/) held at the [Max Planck Institute for complex systems](https://www.mpipks-dresden.mpg.de/).

 The presentation slides with few interactive plots created using [Shiny](http://shiny.rstudio.com/) can be found at this link [QCMC15](http://52.25.23.86:3838/QCMC15).

-Article has been accepted in [Quantitative Finance](http://www.tandfonline.com/loi/rquf20).
-The most recent preprint is [here](trendF.pdf).
+Final article has been accepted for publication in [Quantitative Finance](http://www.tandfonline.com/loi/rquf20).
+The most recent [preprint](trendF.pdf) has been substancialy extended, edited and updated.
 Old preprint can be found [here](http://arxiv.org/abs/1402.3030) or [here](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2396099).

 ## Momentum